-The family Ichneumonidae contains the tiny parasitic wasps.
-There are over 60 000 species world wide, and over 2100 British species.
-All have long antennae with usually more than 16 segments, slender bodies, and very simple wing venation (see left and below).
+The family Ichneumonidae contains the parasitic wasps.
+They are very difficult to identify down to species level.
+Some of these wasps are tiny, but others - see below - are much bigger and easier to identify.
+There are over 60,000 species world wide, and around 2500 British species.
+All have long antennae with usually more than 16 segments, slender bodies, and very simple wing venation (see below).
 The adults usually feed on nectar from flowers and honeydew from aphids.
-The females usually have visible ovipositors.
+The females usually have visible ovipositors - see below.

 Their larvae are usually parasitic in or on other insects; mainly butterflies, moths, sawflies and beetles, and are major agents of pest insect control.
 Few are parasitic on a single species; usually they parasitise a group of species.
 The female usually lays her egg inside the victim, but some species lay the egg on the surface of the victim's body.

-Rhyssa persuasoria, the sabre wasp, locates grubs of the wood wasp by detecting the presence of a particular fungus injected by the female wood wasp at the same time as she inserts the egg.
-The sabre wasp has an ovipositor almost 4 cm long, though her body length is 20 - 35 mm, making her the largest Ichneumonid in the U. K. It takes around 20 - 60 minutes to drill down into the 3 cm of wood to where the wood wasp larva is located.
+Rhyssa persuasoria, the sabre wasp, (above) locates grubs of the wood wasp by detecting the presence of a particular fungus injected by the female wood wasp at the same time as she inserts the egg into the tree.
+The Sabre wasp has an ovipositor almost 4 cm long, though her body length is 20 - 35 mm, making her the largest Ichneumonid in the U. K. It takes around 20 - 60 minutes to drill down into the 3 cm of wood to where the wood wasp larva is located.
 During this time the wasp is in a very vulnerable position with no protection from predators.
-Adults are black with white spots and red legs, and fly from June - September.
+Adults are black with white spots and red legs, and fly from June - September, but mainly from May to July.
 A fully grown larva can reach 25 mm long.
+It is fairly uncommon.